World

 Experts and Observers:

-Political science expert Prof. Godwin Dappa and election manager Paul James pointed to trust deficits and infrastructural issues as obstacles to credible elections.
+Political science expert Prof. Godwin Dappa and election manager Paul pointed to trust deficits and infrastructural issues as obstacles to credible elections.
 They emphasized the importance of transparency in INEC’s internal processes and public education.

-Civil Society Organizations:
+Civil Organizations:

 Yiaga Africa commended INEC’s efforts but condemned vote-buying and logistical shortcomings, urging reforms to foster trust and electoral integrity.